mypaint/mypaint/README.md

 Build & Install (Mac)
 ---------------------

 **IN PROGRESS**: [Please help us improve this section](https://github.com/mypaint/mypaint/issues/49).
-The OS X notes are somewhat outdated and could do with improving too, but have possibly interesting notes about Quartz vs X11 builds: http://wiki.mypaint.info/Development/Packaging#OSX.
+The wiki's OS X notes are somewhat outdated and could do with improving too, but have possibly interesting notes about Quartz vs X11 builds: http://wiki.mypaint.info/Development/Packaging#OSX.
 Feedback welcome.

 Most users will want to grab `MyPaint-devel` [from macports](https://www.macports.org/ports.php?by=name&substr=mypaint) when it becomes available, or stick with the stable `MyPaint` portfile already there.